tinganho/balanced-storage/README.md

 ```
 The `on` toggle is inferred on `showSubView()`, by the following expression `new View(this.user)`.
 Whenever there is no matching `off` toggle, a containing method or function will have an inferred toggle.

-We previously also said that we could add one `off` toggle to the same scope as the `on` toggle.
+We previously also said, that we could add one `off` toggle to the same scope as the `on` toggle.
 But we can also define an another method that balances the toogle.
 Now, the method is inferred as:

 ```typescript
 class SuperView {